cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 **July 15**
 *TODO*
 - Fix: if brachIOplexus starts first, then Unity: default is stil VR controllers.
+(DONE)
     - Toggle works but startup is slightly broken
     - **Solution:** It works now, but if you turn off unity it will not work as expected.
 I think better handshake protocol or using TCP would solve this (if it is a big issue?)
 The main thing is if either program is disconnected aside from what is expected the conenction will not work as expected